-If an adult occupant is in the seat and the passenger air bag status light is illuminated (indicating that the air bag is OFF), it could be that the person is a small adult, or is not sitting on the seat or using the seat belt properly.
+If an adult occupant is in the seat and the passenger air bag status light is illuminated (indicating that the air bag is OFF), it could be that the person is a small adult, not sitting on the seat, or using the seat belt properly.
 If a child restraint must be used in the front seat, but the status light is not lit (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
 If such situations happen, properly position and restrain the occupant or child restraint.
 Otherwise reposition the occupant or child restraint in a rear seat.

-If a malfunction occurs in the front passenger air bag system, the passenger air bag status light or 2 , located under the climate controls, will illuminate and the supplemental air bag warning light R , located in the meter and gauges area in the center of the instrument panel, will blink.
+If a malfunction occurs in the front passenger air bag system, the passenger air bag status light of or will illuminate and the supplemental air bag warning light , located in the meter and gauges area in the center of the instrument panel, will blink.
 Have the system checked by a NISSAN dealer.